hqyang/nlp-fall25/_pages/project.md

 - 10% for empirical and theoretical analysis of results and methods
 - 20% for quality of writing (clarity, organization, flow, etc.)

-The project final report will be due at **11:59 PM on Friday, May 10th** (tentative), and must be submitted via [Gradescope](https://www.gradescope.com/courses/36025).
+The project final report will be due at **11:59 PM on Friday, xx xxth** (tentative), and must be submitted via . <!-- [Gradescope](https://www.gradescope.com/courses/36025)-->

 ### Presentation

 All project teams will present their work at the end of the semester.
-We will have a 2-3-hour long poster session held in NSH atrium on April 30.
+We will have a 2-3-hour long poster session held in xx on xx xx.
 Each team should prepare a poster (similar in style to a conference poster) and present it during the allocated time.
 If applicable, live demonstrations of your software are highly encouraged.